openhab/org.openhab.binding.zwave/doc/benext/alarmsound_0_0.md

 ### Parameter 2: Destination routine on/off

-Test connection by sending a periodic test with sound on failure Test connection by sending a periodic test. if the device doesn't react the user will be notified by a sound.
+Test connection by sending a periodic test with sound on failure

-0 this is turned off.
-1-255 turn it on.
+<p&gtTest connection by sending a periodic test. if the device doesn't react the user will be notified by a sound.</p&gt <p&gt0 this is turned off.
+1-255 turn it on.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.